 NSW Housing Register

-The NSW Housing Register is a single list of approved applicants waiting for social housing.
-It lists applicants by their preferred location, priority category, and the date they were approved.
+The NSW Housing Register is a single register of households who are eligible for social housing.
+The register includes approved applicants by their preferred location, priority category, and the date they were approved.

-Once you're approved for social housing, you'll be listed on the NSW Housing Register.
-Homes NSW and community housing organisations will use this list to offer you a home when a suitable property becomes available.
+Once you are assessed as eligible for social housing, your application will be included on the NSW Housing Register.
+Homes NSW and community housing providers access the register to offer homes to eligible applicants when a suitable property becomes available.

 Receiving an offer for a property